-Though it’s widely known that health care professionals can make errors in providing treatment, you may not realize the full extent of medical injury cases.
+Though it’s widely known that health care professionals can make errors in providing treatment, you may not realize just how common medical negligence, malpractice, and injury cases are.
 According to a recent article in Becker’s Hospital Review, a resource for data and trends in the health care industry, New York topped the list of the highest medical malpractice payouts in 2018 at $685.3 million.
 These amounts certainly helped victims recoup some of their losses, but many still suffer the emotional and physical consequences of their injuries.

 At Richmond Vona, LLC, our lawyers understand the far-reaching implications for victims of medical malpractice.
-We’re dedicated to helping you get the compensation you deserve through our extensive knowledge, experience, and skills in such claims.
-Please contact our office to schedule a free case evaluation with a Buffalo medical malpractice attorney, and read on for some important information about these matters.
+We’re dedicated to helping you get the compensation you need and deserve through our extensive knowledge, experience, and skills in these types of claims.
+Please read on for some important information about medical malpractice and filing a medical malpractice claim in New York, or contact our office to schedule a free case evaluation with a Buffalo medical malpractice attorney today.

 Types of Medical Malpractice Claims